Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

 async IAsyncEnumerable<PartitionEvent> mockReturn()
 {
-    for (int index = 0; index < 3; index++)
-    {
     // This mocks an EventData instance using the model factory.
 Different arguments can mock different
     // potential outputs from the broker.

-        EventData eventData = EventHubsModelFactory.EventData(
+    EventData eventData1 = EventHubsModelFactory.EventData(
-            eventBody: new BinaryData($"Sample-Event-{ index }"),
+        eventBody: new BinaryData($"Sample-Event-1"),
         systemProperties: new Dictionary<string, object>(), //arbitrary value
         partitionKey: "sample-key",
         sequenceNumber: 1000,
         offset: 1500,
         enqueuedTime: DateTimeOffset.Parse("11:36 PM"));

+    EventData eventData2 = EventHubsModelFactory.EventData(
+        eventBody: new BinaryData($"Sample-Event-2"),
+        systemProperties: new Dictionary<string, object>(), //arbitrary value
+        partitionKey: "sample-key",
+        sequenceNumber: 1000,
+        offset: 1500,
+        enqueuedTime: DateTimeOffset.Parse("11:36 PM"));

     // This creates a mock PartitionEvent to return from the consumer client.

+    PartitionEvent samplePartitionEvent1 = new(partitionContext, eventData1);
-        PartitionEvent samplePartitionEvent = new PartitionEvent(partitionContext, eventData);
+    PartitionEvent samplePartitionEvent2 = new(partitionContext, eventData2);
-        List<PartitionEvent> partitionEventList = new List<PartitionEvent> { samplePartitionEvent };

     // IAsyncEnumerable types can only be returned by async functions, use this no-op await statement to
     // force the method to be async.

     await Task.Yield();

     // Yield statements allow methods to emit multiple outputs.
 In async methods this can be over time.

+    yield return samplePartitionEvent1;
-        yield return samplePartitionEvent;
+    yield return samplePartitionEvent2;
-    }
 }

 // Use the method to mock a return from the consumer.
 We are setting up the method to return partition events that